jquast/blessed/docs/dec_modes.rst

    :language: python
    :linenos:

-On terminals that support this mode, you'll see smooth animation.
-On terminals that don't, the animation still works but may blink.
-The first loop iteration may pause briefly (up to the timeout value) while the terminal is queried.
+On terminals that support this mode, you'll just see screen of ``fill`` characters with a counter in the top-left corner.
+On terminals that do not support it, partial draws of ``empty`` spaces will cause the screen to occasionally blink or flash.

 Bracketed Paste
 ---------------